Shadows-of-Vardoran/Website/static/content/lore-history-of-vardoran.md

 </div>

 <div>
 The Legions of Noctum have retreated back into their stronghold to the east.
 Their numbers, and their strength, grow with every day that passes.
-Their influence has encroached southward, and the Hollowed Mountains have fallen under their control.
+Their influence has encroached southward, and the Hallowed Mountains have fallen under their control.
 </div>

 <div>